simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-14-evolving-from-the-sip-principle-towards-observable-state.md

 }
 ```

-Since Signals are a thing for the future, and we just want to showcase what we know now, we will not dive deeper in this solution and we do not
+Since Signals are a thing of the future, and we just want to showcase what we know now, we will not dive deeper in this solution and we do not
 recommend to use Signals in production code until they have reachted a stable state.

 Checkout the [StackBlitz example with Signals](https://stackblitz.com/edit/angular-rjwjeq?file=src%2Fapp%2Fapp.component.ts){:target="_blank"}